ATOMNFT/CYD-ESP32Marauder/Evil Portal Stuff/README.md

   <b>I have tweaked a section of two files (EvilPortal.cpp & SDInterface.h) to allow the portals used in EP to be stored in a folder on the sd card instead of just being stored in the root of sd card
   along with all the pcaps and other files captured.</b>

+  ## Setup
+  You must create a folder on the root of your sd card titled "portals".
+This is where you will store the html files along with the index.html file.

   <br>

   <b>The folder titled "portals is to be added to the root of your sd card.
 It contains the ap.config file, a file titled "index.html", and a few smaller sized portals.
 Download the zip file and unzip it.
 Drag or copy/paste the folder titled "portals" to the root of your sd card. </b>